mvdwetering/lg_tv_serial/README.md

 It takes a while for the TV to change actual state when turning on/off.
 This is indicated (a bit hacky) by using the state "Buffering".
 When state is ON it is safe to send other commands.

-Remote entity and control lock can not be used when the TV is Off, so these entities become unavailable to indicate that.
+Most entities can not be used when the TV is Off, so these entities become unavailable to indicate that.

 ## Features